 After water, tea is the most widely consumed drink in the world.
 Coffee (in hot pursuit) is also one of the world's largest legal agricultural exports.
 And tea and coffee have one thing in common.
 Caffeine.

 Contrary to popular belief, tea leaves actually contain more caffeine than coffee beans.
 But, per cup of brewed black tea or black coffee, coffee (95-165mg/cup) still beats tea (25-48mg/cup) hands down.

 Caffeine is good in some ways for some people for a number of reasons.
 But is also bad in some ways for some people for a number of reasons.

 Reason No.1 to stay away from caffeine while you’re trying to lose weight?
-It effects your sleep, which effects your stress levels, which effects your blood sugar which effects your fat-storing hormone, insulin (keep you fat).
+It affects your sleep, which affects your stress levels, which affects your blood sugar which affects your fat-storing hormone, insulin (keeps you fat).

 Reason No.2 to stay away from caffeine while you’re trying to lose weight?
-It has the potential to mess with your ability to burn fat by pushing up your blood sugar which pushes up your fat-storing hormone, insulin (keep you fat), even if you’re sleeping great.
+It has the potential to mess with your ability to burn fat by pushing up your blood sugar, which pushes up your fat-storing hormone, insulin (keeps you fat), even if you’re sleeping great.

 ‘No coffee or caffeinated tea during Transformation’ is probably the most abandoned rule of Banting but it may be one of the most valuable.

 Legumes and pulses, in the minds of a lot of people, should be on the Banting Red List.